jlucasdba/pgstratify/README.md

 Pgvacman is a storage parameter manager for PostgreSQL.
 Specifically its intended target is managing the autovacuum-related storage parameters of large tables as they grow.

+## Why Do I Need This?

+If your database is relatively small, and/or the data in your tables is very stable, you probably don't.
+The main use case is to update table storage parameters when rowcounts get high enough that the default percentage-based autovacuum approach starts to break down.

 ## Quickstart

 You need to create a yaml file defining what tables to operate on (matchgroups), and what parameters to update on those tables at specific rowcount thresholds (rulesets).
 A simple example: